-One rear yard of 15 feet in length

-Two side yards of eight (8) feet each in width.
-Provided that on corner lots there shall be a side street yard equal to at least one-half the required front yard.

-E. Minimum lot width and lot areas shall be as follows:

-Prior surveys, plats, or maps notwithstanding, property located within the defined area of this district shall not be further subdivided, and the size of each tract of land shall retain the dimension that exists on the date of adoption of this ordinance.
+- One rear yard of 15 feet in length - Two side yards of eight (8) feet each in width.
+Provided that on corner lots there shall be a side street yard equal to at least one-half the required front yard. - E. Minimum lot width and lot areas shall be as follows: - Prior surveys, plats, or maps notwithstanding, property located within the defined area of this district shall not be further subdivided, and the size of each tract of land shall retain the dimension that exists on the date of adoption of this ordinance.
 However, multiple adjoining lots containing the same building may be subdivided to remove lot lines.
-Furthermore, a 'Double Frontage (or through)' lot as per the definitions made part of Ordinance 2550 CS of the City of Hammond, may be divided providing that there is a minimum of 75' feet frontage on each street, and sufficient area for 11,250 sq. ft. of lot area per living unit.

-F. Height Restrictions:

-All property in this district shall comply with the provisions of Section 2.7 of ordinance 2550 CS of the City of Hammond.
+Furthermore, a 'Lot 1Double Frontage (or through)' lot as per the definitions, may be divided providing that there is a minimum of 75' feet frontage on each street, and sufficient area for 11,250 sq. ft. of lot area per living unit. - F. Height Restrictions: - a.
+The maximum building height in R-P shall be four stories or 45', whichever is greater.
+When a structure exceeds two stories in this district and is adjacent to a residential use or residentially zoned district, the side or rear yard of the building adjacent to the residential use must equal in depth to at least one-half the height of the building being built next to that residential use. - b.
+Whenever a building of more than two stories is being constructed adjacent to a conforming residential use or residentially zoned district, the side or rear yard of the building adjacent to the residential use must be equal to at least one-half the height of the building being built next to that residential use.